AaronDMarasco/git4svn/README.md

 ## Create a Branch to Work
 ```
-$ git checkout master  # or whatever the main development branch is named
+$ git checkout master  # switches our localfs to master (or whatever the main development branch is named)
 $ git pull  # always ensure you have the latest
-$ git checkout -b my_branch
+$ git checkout -b my_branch  # the -b tells it to make the new branch from current revision
 $ git push --set-upstream origin my_branch
 ```
-You don't even need to remember that last command; if you try to do a "regular" push, `git` tells you exactly what to do:
+You don't need to remember that last command; I don't myself.
+If you try to do a "regular" push, `git` tells you exactly what to do:
 ```
 $ git push
 fatal: The current branch my_branch has no upstream branch.